Trumbull County, Ohio: History

-In the early years of the European discovery and exploration of the New World, the land that became Trumbull County was originally claimed by French explorers as part of the French colony of Canada (New France).
+In the early years of the European discovery and exploration of the New World, the land that became Trumbull County was originally claimed by French explorers as part of colonial New France.
 Their settlements had some fur traders who interacted with Native American tribes in this area.
-After losing the Seven Years' War to Great Britain, France was forced to cede its territories east of the Mississippi River in 1763.
-Great Britain renamed New France as the Province of Quebec.
+After losing the Seven Years' War to Great Britain, France ceded the territory in 1763, which became the Province of Quebec.

-Following the United States' victory in its Revolutionary War, the British were forced to cede this land to the new nation.
-The federal government convinced Connecticut to give up its claim to the land, but it was known as part of the Connecticut Western Reserve in the Northwest Territory.
-Connecticut retained sovereignty over some of the eastern portion of what became Ohio, selling this area in 1795 to the Connecticut Land Company, a speculative private development firm.
+Following the United States' victory in the American Revolutionary War, the British ceded the land including modern Trumbull County.
+It was part of the Connecticut Western Reserve, a region claimed by the Connecticut Colony and later state of Connecticut.
 As first organized, Trumbull County consisted of the entire area of the Connecticut Western Reserve before population increased, and it was divided into smaller counties.
-The county's main city, Warren, was originally founded as the capitol of the Western Reserve territory.
+The county's largest city, Warren, was originally founded as the capitol of the Western Reserve territory.
+Connecticut relinquished its claim to some of the lands in 1786, but retained ownership of the eastern portion south of Lake Erie.
+It sold much of the Western Reserve in 1795 to a group of speculators who operated as the Connecticut Land Company; they sold it in portions for development by new settlers.